|Rena Brower||Library Assistant|

 When patrons have a PIN attached to their card, they have the capability of accessing the OCPL website from any location to access reference databases, view their account, place items on reserve, and renew items they have checked out.
 The Library asks that you have your library card with you when you visit, or call, the library.

 Most of our material gets checked out for three weeks.
 There are exceptions (notably DVDs and Rapid Read books), so ask if you’re not sure about the period for any item.

 Patrons may have up to 50 items checked out on their card, with up to 10 of those items being media, that is, Audio Books and DVDs.

-Items may be renewed twice providing there are no reserves or other special restrictions on them.
+Most items may be renewed twice providing there are no reserves or other special restrictions on them.
 Renewals may be done in person, by phone, or through the OCPL website.

-Renewals cannot be performed by emailing the library.
+Note that renewals cannot be performed by emailing the library.

 Reserves and Interlibrary Loans